CS234319/safot/Mini-Lisp.ShellTestFramework/README.md

 * **Flow steps**:<br>
 Each of the flow tests, done by the following steps:
   * Generate the latest lisp files from the book.
-  * Open communication with the mini-lisp executable in Mini-Lisp.Chic .
+  * Open communication with the mini-lisp executable in Mini-Lisp.ChicDor .
   * Feed the shell with all the files from the book.
   * Feed the shell with the input file.
   * Communicate with the mini-lisp process and write all the outputs from the shell to out file.